-B. Criteria
+A. Criteria

-Candidates for tenure must have a record of exemplary performance in the discharge of their primary responsibilities in teaching; research or other creative activities; and service to society, the University and the profession.
-In addition, a recommendation for tenure must also address a fundamental consideration: the University's continuing and long-range need for what the candidate for tenure may be expected to do.
+Candidates for tenure must have a record of exemplary performance in the discharge of their primary responsibilities in teaching; research or other creative activities; and service to society, the University and the profession, including Student Success Activities, as appropriate.
+In addition, a recommendation for tenure must also address a fundamental consideration: the University's continuing and long- range need for what the candidate for tenure may be expected to do.
 Tenure review committees are responsible for considering whether or not candidates are likely to continue to be active and productive scholars over the extended period of time that tenure supposes.
 The decision to grant tenure is one of the most important decisions that faculty members and administrators make as stewards of the institution.

-C. Regulations
+B. Regulations